bportelalp/Beporsoft.TabularSheets/README.md

 ## Introduction and Goal

-`Beporsoft.Spreadsheet` will allow to create simple Excel data tables based on a collection of items of type `T`.
+`Beporsoft.TabularSheets` will allow to create simple Excel data tables based on a collection of items of type `T`.

 The package uses `DocumentFormat.OpenXml` to create OpenXml Spreadsheets document.
 The aim of the package is to simplify the creation of a simple spreadsheet to store the information of instances of `T`, where each row represent an instance and the columns is specified using predicates.